ACavalletto/FindaBrew/README.md

 # FindaBrew
 ---
-A simple web app that displays a table of breweries with some of their information using the openbrewerydb.
+A simple web app that displays cards of breweries with their information using the openbrewerydb.

 ## Technologies Used
 ---